 The Which?
 Car Survey 2022 has now closed

-The Which?
-Car Survey 2021 closed on 14 June 2021.
-The feedback you provided will help us find the most and least reliable cars you can buy, and contribute directly to how we rate cars.
+The feedback you provide will help us find the most and least reliable cars you can buy, and contribute directly to how we rate cars.
 You could also be in with a chance of winning £2,500 just for taking part ()